cameronleger/himawaripy/README.md

 [Himawari 8 (ひまわり8号)](https://en.wikipedia.org/wiki/Himawari_8) and sets it
 as your desktop background.

+## NOTE
+This branch of himawaripy does NOT set the background image.
+Instead, it merely fetches the image, stores it, and generates two transitions (to and from) the Himawari output and an alternate background image.
+It is up to you to set those as backgrounds images as necessary.

 Set a cronjob that runs in every 10 minutes to automatically get the near-realtime picture of Earth.